mannanrehbari/KafkaUsagePatterns/README.md

-# Apache Kafka
+# Common Usage Patterns of Apache Kafka

 <br>
+Apache Kafka is an open-source stream processing platform known for handling large volumes of data with high throughput and low latency.
+It operates on Pub-Sub model and is suitable for building real-time pipelines and streaming applications.
 This repository contains some basic patterns related to usage of Apache Kafka.

 <br>
 <br>